 Meet Owner and Chief Canine Officer Eris Mayeroff

 I’m the human.
-Next to me is the dearly departed Chester.
+Cuddling with me is the dearly departed Chester.

 Working with dogs is Adulthood 2.0 for me.
 After burning out on a career in journalism, I decided to do something completely different.
 I started walking dogs for a company called Chicago Dog Walkers in 2013, just as a way to make extra money.
 After a couple unsatisfying attempts to get back into the journalism world, I decided to let my life go to the dogs.

 Since graduating from FetchFind Academy in 2016, I’ve worked with dogs in a few different ways.
 I’ve worked as a trainer and walker, of course.
 But I’ve also worked in shelters and at a daycare and boarding facility as their in-house trainer.
-Each has taught me something and has given me opportunities to meet and help all sorts of dogs.
+Each has taught me something and has given me opportunities to meet and help all sorts of dogs with all sorts of quirks.

-In my spare time, I enjoy spending time with my fuzzy family – my partner and our dog, Bodhi.
-Our older dog, Chester, recently passed away at the ripe old age of 14.
-I also love finding the best beer menus in Chicago, watching professional darts and going to White Sox games.
+In my spare time, I enjoy spending time with my fuzzy family – my spouse and our dogs, Bodhi and Lenny the Girl Dog.
+Our older dog, Chester, passed away in June of 2024 at the ripe old age of 14.
+I also love finding the best beers in Chicago, watching professional darts, cooking (but not baking) and exploring the cultural and culinary delights of Chicago’s South Side.

 I’m looking forward to working with you and your pups!
 Thanks and big wags!